MWatty/Peaches-n-Green/README.md

 * In order to ensure that my user stories were met, I amended the name of the Pantry section in the navigation bar to Essentials.
 As a user I feel this navigaiton link is more desirable and user focused.
-This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I neeed to get started in the Kitchen
+This will allow for someone that may be embarking on making and creating their first vegetarian dishes to think what do I need to get started in the Kitchen

 * On the essentials page I used a an image of peaches, and the peaches are aligned on this image to the left, therefore I aligned the text to the right, this is contrary to what I had initially planned in my wireframes.
 The reason for this change is  this is more asthetically pleasing and also makes and page more readable.
-On larger screen no background filter is required and on a smaller screen a blur is applied to make this more readable.
+On larger screen no background filter is required and on a smaller screen a shadow is applied to make this more readable.

 ## Features